 |Value||Eligibility||Open date||Close date|

-Note: You are not eligible for this scholarship if you have previously received it during your current degree.
-Preference may be given to students whose research requires them to reside outside of Sydney for a period of time.
+Note: Preference may be given to students whose research requires them to reside outside of Sydney for a period of time and/or who are in their third year of candidature.

 a.
-The Scholarship is aimed to enable students in the Faculty of Arts and Social Sciences at the University of Sydney undertake primary research outside of Sydney.
+The Scholarship supports postgraduate research students in the Faculty of Arts and Social Sciences at the University of Sydney to undertake primary research outside of Sydney.

 a.
 Applicants must:

-I. be enrolled in a PhD degree or Professional Doctorate (Doctor of Arts or Doctor of Social Sciences) within the Faculty of Arts and Social Sciences at the University of Sydney, and
+I. be enrolled in a doctoral degree or Professional Doctorate (Doctor of Arts or Doctor of Social Sciences) within the Faculty of Arts and Social Sciences at the University of Sydney, and

-II. have completed at least one year equivalent full-time study load (EFTSL) in their current degree.
+II. have completed at least one year equivalent full-time student load (EFTSL) in their current degree.

 b.
 Applicants who have upgraded from Masters of Philosophy degree must: